-New and fascinating rock art discoveries from 2020 have impressed archaeological historians, revealing one of the world’s largest collections of late Pleistocene art in the Amazon rainforest.
-This remarkable site features thousands of breathtaking and perfectly preserved cave paintings located on high cliff faces, spanning nearly eight miles within the forest.
-It’s worth noting that this is only the early stage of exploration, and many other areas have yet to be discovered.
+New and fascinating rock art discoveries from 2020 have captivated archaeological historians, revealing one of the world’s largest collections of late Pleistocene art in the Amazon rainforest.
+This remarkable site features thousands of breathtaking, perfectly preserved cave paintings on high cliff faces, stretching nearly eight miles within the forest.
+It’s important to note that this is only the early stage of exploration, and many other areas have yet to be discovered.

-Recent excavations in the Serranía La Lindosa, located on the northern edge of the Colombian Amazon, were conducted by Professor José Iriarte and Dr. Mark Robinson from Exeter University.
+Recent excavations in the Serranía La Lindosa, located on the northern edge of the Colombian Amazon, were led by Professor José Iriarte and Dr. Mark Robinson from Exeter University.

-The discovery is particularly impressive given the difficult access to the rocky Serranía La Lindosa region, which is heavily guarded by FARC and guerrilla groups.
+The discovery is particularly impressive given the difficult access to the rocky Serranía La Lindosa region, which has been heavily guarded by FARC and other guerrilla groups.
 Ongoing social unrest in Colombia has made this area largely inaccessible to researchers.
-It is now part of Colombia’s largest national park, Chiribiquete, which was declared a UNESCO World Heritage Site in 2018.
+Today, it is part of Colombia’s largest national park, Chiribiquete, which was declared a UNESCO World Heritage Site in 2018.

 Photo: Marie-Claire Thomas, Wild Blue Media

-It is believed they used wooden scaffolding and ladders or constructed platforms from forest materials.
-It could even be argued that the landscape and people looked completely different back then—who really knows?
+It is believed they used wooden scaffolding and ladders or constructed platforms from materials found in the forest.
+It could even be argued that the landscape and the people looked completely different back then—who can really say?

 The depictions include now-extinct Ice Age animals, such as the mastodon, a prehistoric relative of the elephant.
 Additionally, images of fish, turtles, lizards, and birds can be seen, along with scenes of people dancing and holding hands.

-It may take archaeologists years, possibly even generations, to fully study these findings.
-Some of the paintings are situated so high up on the cliff that they can only be viewed using drones.
+It may take archaeologists years, perhaps even generations, to fully study these findings.
+Some of the paintings are located so high up on the cliffs that they can only be viewed using drones.

 Photo: gipri

-According to Iriarte, it’s intriguing to note that many of these large animals are depicted surrounded by small figures of men with their arms raised, as if worshipping them.
+According to Iriarte, it’s particularly intriguing that many of these large animals are depicted surrounded by small figures of men with their arms raised, as if worshipping them.

 One figure wears a mask resembling a bird with a beak, primarily drawn in red ochre, a natural clay pigment.
 Robinson noted that researchers studying the paintings can only speculate about the significance of certain scenes at present.